 In my effort to source as many ingredients from “scratch” in my cooking as possible, I decided to make my own homemade taco seasoning to keep on hand.
 After all, I have all of the component spices already in my cupboard.
 I might as well put them to use!

 There are many recipes floating around on the internet.
 How to choose one to use?
 I decided to make some comparisons to see what the core spices/proportions looked like.
 I also wanted one that included a thickening agent (like cornstarch).
 That way, if you simmer your seasoned browned meat with a little water, you’ll get a bit of a sauce going.

 The recipe I settled on, with a few modifications, is from Gimme Delicious.
 You can see the original recipe here.
 We like spicy in our household, so I added in some cayenne.
 I also boosted the oregano (an herb I love, and grow in the garden, so I always have plenty on hand).

-So here is the official Cook Craft Cultivate recipe for Spicy Taco Seasoning!
-This is what I use when any of the recipes on the blog call for taco seasoning.
+So here is the official Cook Craft Cultivate recipe for Spicy, Homemade Taco Seasoning!
+This is what I use when any of my recipes call for taco seasoning.

 - 4 tbsp chili powder

 - 1½ tsp oregano

 - 1 tsp dried onion